AMC Ambassador: Rambler Marquesa

 The Rambler Marquesa, a concept car based on the Ambassador 990-H two-door hardtop, was designed to gauge public reaction to potential styling and feature enhancements.
 American Motors displayed it at various auto shows during the 1964 model year.
 Information about its existence faded following its exhibition.
 However, the show car remained in its original condition and is now on display at the Rambler Ranch in Elizabeth, Colorado, the most comprehensive collection of Nash, Rambler, and AMC vehicles and their history.

-The show car is finished in a unique, two-tone paint scheme, featuring a darker, contrasting color on the roof, a popular styling trend of the mid-1960s.
-The exterior also features simulated wire wheel covers with a spinner and a design to show the painted steel road wheel matching the roof finish.
+The show car is finished in a two-tone paint scheme, featuring a darker, contrasting color on the roof, a popular styling trend of the mid-1960s.
+The exterior also features a simulated wire wheel covers with a spinner and a design to show the painted steel road wheel matching the roof finish.
 The car also has the original B.F.
 Goodrich premium "Life-Saver 880" bias-ply tires featuring dual white side wall stripes and a built-in puncture sealant.
 The interior features brocade fabric upholstered bucket seats with vinyl bolsters.
-The luxurious textile extends to the headliner and the unique door panel trim, creating a cohesive and opulent ambiance that was the hallmark of higher-end luxury cars.
+The textile extends to the headliner and the door panel trim.
 The center console houses the automatic transmission shifter and centrally located power window switches.